phpDocumentor/guides/docs/developers/compiler.rst

 ============

-If you want to do more complex transformations, for example transformations that require multiple nodes to be transformed you should implement a :php:class:`phpDocumentor\Guides\Compiler\CompilerPass`.
+If you want to do more complex transformations, for example transformations that require multiple nodes to be transformed you should implement a :php:interface:`phpDocumentor\Guides\Compiler\CompilerPass`.
 A compiler pass needs to be registered just like a node transformer.

 .. code-block:: php